zkellerdevelops/capstone-deadsets/README.md

 <h1>Deadsets</h1>
-NSS Ruby on Rails capstone project - NSS Cohort 2.
+Ruby on Rails capstone project<br>
+Nashvile Software School Cohort 2. www.nashvillesoftwareschool.com

 <h2>Purpose</h2>
 Deadsets is a Ruby on Rails app which allows users to search for Grateful Dead concert setlists.
 If a user is signed in, they can save a concert to a list of favorites.
 It is my final project for Nashville Software School.